dustedmtl/lastu/docs/USERGUIDE.md

 The results table is sortable by all available fields.

+The application generates debug logs to the file `wm2log.txt` and logs executed searches to the file `wm2history.txt`.
+These files will by default be located in the same directory as the application itself.
+However, if the directory isn't writable (for whatever reason), the files are written to the user's home directory.

 TBD: show picture?

 TBD: only 1000 of 10000 top results (based on frequency) are shown.